pfsense/docs/source/vpn/android-vpn-compatibility.rst

-`Stefan Baur confirms <http://lists.pfsense.org/pipermail/list/2013-November/005176.html>`__ that the FEAT client works on his Motorola Milestone 2 (aka European/GSM “Droid 2”), and that none of the clients he tested work under Android v4.4 (KitKat).
+`Stefan Baur confirms <http://lists.pfsense.org/pipermail/list/2013-November/005176.html>`__ that the FEAT client works on his Motorola Milestone 2 (aka European/GSM "Droid 2"), and that none of the clients he tested work under Android v4.4 (KitKat).

 Exporting configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

 With the latest update to the pfSense OpenVPN Client Export package, an
-“Inline Configuration” can be exported that has the config, the certs,
+"Inline Configuration" can be exported that has the config, the certs,
 keys, etc, in a single file.
 This file imports into the client linked
 above quite easily, as follows: